sagnikrana/Portfolio-Telling-Stories-Using-Data/Final Project/Part-1_Project_proposal.md

 In this project, I will be discussing some facts(below) about the indoor pollution and will try to present it as interesting story.

-* Countries which use solid fuels:
+* Countries which use solid fuels: <br>
     Which parts of world are still using the solid fuels as their main sourse of energy needs and how it has changed over th     e time.
 This relationship will help us to understand the current trend.

-* Cooking technologies over the time.
+* Cooking technologies over the time.<br>
     We will see how the cooking technologies have changed over the time in terms of moving towards a more clean fuel.

-* Deaths:
+* Deaths:<br>
     How many deaths have occured in the affected countries and what are the numbers around the world.

-* Correlations:
+* Correlations:<br>
-    We will discuss the below relationships:
+    We will discuss the below relationships:<br>
         - Relationship between the income level and dependency on solid fuels
         - Dependency on solid fuels: rural vs. urban
         - Number of deaths related between indoor and outdoor households
         - Indoor air pollution in the context of outdoor pollution

+Hopefully, this will be an interesting journey and we will try to figure out the correlations and relationships between different factors, which will enroute the authorities towards a correct dimension of the next course of action.

+Here are few of the visualizations which I aim to establish: